Matthew Johnson

 My initial concept for making branching narratives visual and intuitive in traditional word processors

 Initial explorations focused on how authors naturally think about story variations.
-Before collaborating with CTO Matt Hall (creator of Crossy Road), I developed concepts using simple highlights and parenthetical tags that could work in any word processor.
+Before collaborating with co-founder Matt Hall, I developed concepts using simple highlights and parenthetical tags that could work in any word processor.
 This became the foundation for our authoring system.

 The key insight was reframing the vocabulary.
 Traditional interactive fiction used "branches"—implying permanent divergence.
 We introduced Vines: story paths that could weave apart and come back together.
 This metaphor shift changed how authors approached their stories.
 Rather than exponentially complex branch diagrams, they were weaving controlled variations.

-The complete framework included 13 author-friendly concepts, four key ones being:
+The complete framework included 13 simple concepts, four key ones being:

 Key Concepts from the Zory Design Language